gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 ---
 ## MySQL database

-A new Reclaim Hosting account does not come with a database.
+A new cPanel account does not come with a database.
 Follow the steps below to use [cPanel] to create a new empty database and a database user for the Digital Archive.

 ### Create a database